Back to Song Library

 Start by locking in the phrase shape before pushing tempo or larger note changes.
 It is a strong choice for breath support, smooth phrase endings, and softer tone control because the melody asks for calm connection rather than forceful articulation.
 That makes it especially useful for reflective practice on ocarina, recorder, or tin whistle.
 Use the cleaner melody-only layout to stay focused on timing, fingering, and tone.

-Is Always With Me also known as Always, No Matter How Many Times, Itsumo Nando Demo, Spirited Away Ending Theme, and Spirited Away Theme Song?
+Is Always With Me also known as Always, No Matter How Many Times, Itsumo Nando Demo, Spirited Away Ending Theme, Spirited Away Theme Song, and 和你在一起?

 Is this the Spirited Away ending theme?